General Billing Information

 Most of the classes in the ESL Program are developmental courses.
 This means that students take these classes to prepare them to take college-level classes, so students do not receive academic credit for these classes.
-But if you take ESL 078/Comm 100 or ESL 072/Comm 105, you will receive academic credits for these class while enrolled in the ESL Program.
+But if you take ESL 078/Comm 100 or ESL 072/Comm 105, you will receive academic credits for these classes while enrolled in the ESL Program.

 You can begin the academic ESL Program at three different times each year.

 *Fall Semester usually begins at the end of August and continues until the middle of December.